-To better connect with our communities and ensure we are effective in our service delivery, we have 17 established operational areas across Queensland.
+To better connect with our communities and ensure we are effective in our service delivery, we have 17 established operational areas across south-east Queensland.
 Each area has a locally based manager who build relationships with our local community stakeholders and understand the areas unique concerns.

-To support local stakeholder engagement, we also host Board stakeholder events regionally to ensure we keep in touch with our communities' expectations.
-While this remains challenging with the ongoing impact of COVID-19, they are considered to provide an important means for our Directors, the Executive and a wide group of managers and decision-makers to interact with local stakeholders and customers.
+To support local stakeholder engagement, we also host Board stakeholder events to ensure we keep in touch with our communities' expectations.
+They are considered to provide an important means for our